ABOUT

 RACHEL

 Rachel found her way to climate advocacy through campaigning for fossil fuel divestment during her university years, where she led Towards a People's Endowment - a student-led campaign calling on universities in British Columbia to reinvest in community impact investments as a way to advance climate justice and improve access to capital for many underserved and Indigenous communities.
-Now, she facilitates workshops on climate change with youth and builds spaces for collective learning at Energy CoLab.

 RINKO

 Rinko is a recent environmental studies graduate from Yale-NUS College.
 At Energy CoLab, she acts as the research and policy lead.
 Currently, she is involved in developing an open source online curriculum on energy justice, funded by SG Eco Fund.
 She also researches and collates a weekly telegram newsletter on ASEAN energy news from a justice perspective.
-She joined Energy CoLab in 2023 after feeling that energy was an often-ignored topic in the climate change scene, despite being the biggest culprit for global emissions single handedly, and seeking a community to explore energy justice together.

 SARAH